nandani30/Optimix/README.md

    * **macOS:** Open the `.dmg` and drag the Optimix app into your Applications folder.

 **⚠️ Important Note for macOS Users:**
-Because this is an independent student project, it is not signed with a commercial Apple Developer Certificate. macOS Gatekeeper may initially prevent it from opening.
+Because this is an independent project, it is not signed with a commercial Apple Developer Certificate. macOS Gatekeeper may initially prevent it from opening.
 To open the app:
 1. Open your **Applications** folder.
 2. **Right-click** (or Control-click) the Optimix app and select **Open**.
 3. A warning dialog will appear.
 Click **Open** again.
 You will only need to do this the very first time you launch the app.